franroad/api/DOCUMENTATION.md

          return {"info": "Password updated succesfully! ✅ "}
 ```
-# 12 Vote v1.1.12
+# 12 Vote try, except v1.1.12
 - Users should be able to like a Post
-- Users can only like a post Once
+- Users can only like a post Once We handle this using the try and except by catching the error trhown by the DDBB thanks to the composite key.
 - Retrieving posts should also fetch the number of likes
+- Shemas constraint , pydantic range
 - For making sure that an user can only like apost once we will create a new table (votes) with a composed key (users.id and post.id).
 We make sure that post.id and users.id relationship only exists once per post and user